Houston vs. Tulane NCAA Football Odds, Plays and Insights | October 7, 2021

 Over/Under Insights

-- Tulane and its opponents have combined to score more than 59.5 points in four of five games this season.
+- Tulane's games have gone over 59.5 points in four of five chances this season.

-- The two teams combine to score 71.6 points per game, 12.1 more than the over/under in this contest.
+- Thursday's total is 12.1 points lower than the two team's combined 71.6 points per game average.

-- This contest's over/under is 4.3 points greater than the 55.2 these two squads combine to allow per game this season.
+- These two squads combine to surrender 55.2 points per game, 4.3 fewer than this contest's over/under.

 - Cougars games have an average total of 53.6 points this season, 5.9 fewer than Thursday's over/under.

-- In 2021, games involving the Green Wave have averaged a total of 64.7 points, 5.2 more than the set over/under in this contest.
+- In 2021, games involving the Green Wave have averaged a total of 64.7 points, 5.2 more than the set total in this contest.

 Houston Stats and Trends

-- Houston has played five games, with three wins against the spread.
+- Houston has three wins against the spread in five games this season.

-- Houston's games this year have eclipsed the over/under three times in five opportunities (60%).
+- Houston's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).

-- Houston is 3-0 against the spread and 3-0 overall this season when the team records more than 40.2 points.
+- Houston is 3-0 against the spread and 3-0 overall in games when it records more than 40.2 points.

-- The Cougars have six giveaways this season, while the Green Wave have seven takeaways .
+- The Cougars have turned the ball over six times this season, one fewer than the Green Wave have forced (7).

 - Find the latest spread and moneyline odds for Houston at SISportsbook.